supervisely/developer-portal/getting-started/python-sdk-tutorials/images/import-multispectral-images.md

 We'll do this operation for other cases too, so let's take a closer look at the code:

-1. The `image_name` will be used as a group name in the labeling interface and it can be any string.<br>
+1. The `image_name` will be used as a group name in the labeling interface and it can be any string.
-2. Then we read the image from the disk using OpenCV.<br>
+2. Then we read the image from the disk using OpenCV.
-3. Now we're splitting the image into channels, and preparing a list of channels as NumPy arrays.<br>
+3. Now we're splitting the image into channels, and preparing a list of channels as NumPy arrays.
-4. Finally, we upload the channels to Supervisely using the `api.image.upload_multispectral` method.<br>
+4. Finally, we upload the channels to Supervisely using the `api.image.upload_multispectral` method.
 5. The method returns a list of `ImageInfo` objects, which contain information about the uploaded images.
-Learn more about `ImageInfo` [here](https://supervisely.readthedocs.io/en/latest/sdk/supervisely.api.image_api.ImageInfo.html).<br>
+Learn more about `ImageInfo` [here](https://supervisely.readthedocs.io/en/latest/sdk/supervisely.api.image_api.ImageInfo.html).

 So, those are the steps we'll be doing for all the other cases.